-Trick-or-Treating is a long standing tradition in any city, but Sacramento is a special place to be a kid on this candy-filled holiday.
+Trick-or-Treating is a long-standing tradition in any city, but Sacramento is a special place to be a kid on this candy-filled holiday.
 The real estate website Zillow.com recently rated Sacramento as one of the top 10 cities in the nation for the best trick-or-treating.

 Sacramento trick-or-treating is also fun due to the generous amount of historic homes and spooky streets the capital offers.
 From gold rush days to 1940s mansions, there are plenty of places to go on Halloween night to get thoroughly frightened and pick up some great treats at the same time.

 The Sacramento neighborhood of Curtis Park is one of the best places to go trick-or-treating in Sacramento.
-With gorgeous tree lined streets, a mish mash of vintage homes and a community that raises its children together, this destination is a haven for those looking for safe trick-or-treating in Sacramento.
+With gorgeous tree-lined streets, a mish-mash of vintage homes and a community that raises its children together, this destination is a haven for those looking for safe trick-or-treating in Sacramento.

-This portion of Sacramento got its name because of its large trees that drape over the neighborhood into a canopy of elm, ash and oak.
+This portion of Sacramento got its name because of its large trees that drape over the neighborhood into a canopy of elm, ash, and oak.
 Elmhurst hosts an annual pancake breakfast every October 30, and kids fill the streets the following nights as the trees serve as a spooky backdrop.

+Zillow and other real estate publications have rated Marshall School as one of the most walkable neighborhoods in Sacramento, and so naturally, it’s a wonderful option for safe trick-or-treating on this special night.
 Due to its midtown location, many young families here decorate their house in ghoulish embellishments, and kids are welcomed on many doorsteps.
 After trick-or-treating, go grab a bite to eat in midtown, or put the kids to bed and go out for some spooky nightlife designed for mom and dad.

 While they are known more infamously for Christmas décor, Halloween is quickly becoming a close second as the house’s disguises become more elaborate and appealing to candy seekers of all ages.
 East Sacramento homes have even been featured on an HGTV Halloween special.
-Mansions, decorations and residents who can afford some great tasting candy – what more could you possibly ask for?
+Mansions, decorations, and residents who can afford some great tasting candy – what more could you possibly ask for?